 The cultural mental health stigma and shortage of skilled mental health professionals are critical issues facing the world today.
 Mental health issues emerge from a combination of genetics, neurobiology, psychological influences, early childhood experiences, relational dynamics, and environmental factors.
 Many people wait to see a professional until their concerns are unbearable, instead of taking a preventative approach the moment they feel something is off.
-I define therapy as a journey to the heart of being yourself and nourishment for the soul.
-Therapy is nourishment, education, support, and guidance in understanding, solving, and coping with the events and experiences that tire our mind, body, and soul.

 At some point, everyone experiences a sense of “I just don’t feel like myself” or “Something is off/up/wrong/missing/etc.”- this is normal.
 If something feels off in your body, you see a doctor.
 When you have a toothache, you go to the dentist.
 When you’re struggling with heartbreak, grief, or stress, consultation with a therapist makes total sense.

-Human beings share many of the same struggles and needs- we all crave safety and security, connection to others, validation that we are seen and matter, and a sense of purpose in life.
+Human beings share many of the same struggles and needs- we all desire safety and security, connection to others, validation that we are seen and matter, and a sense of purpose in life.
 As Harry Stack Sullivan would say, “We are all much more human than otherwise.”
 And yet, the irony and beauty of the human experience is… even though 99% of our DNA is similar, we all vary– each one of us is refreshingly original.
 “A flower does not think of competing with the flower next to it.
 It just blooms.”
 My hope is that you are always blooming- simply, in your own way.